 At its April 16, 2019 Business Meeting the Board will be considering proposed revisions to the following policy.

 5S-300 Administration of Medication to Students in Schools

 Recommend adding section on administration of emergency medication by school personnel.
 Non-substantive and stylistic revisions.

 If you would like your comments to be reviewed by the Board of Education - include your name, address, and telephone number along with your title (parent, employee, student patron).
 We ask for your candid views on the interpretation of the language the policy goals, and the means to achieve them.
 The final draft presented for adoption will reflect modifications as determined by the Board.
 Thank you for taking the time to submit your comments.

 Farmington, Utah 84025

-At its December 4, 2018 Business Meeting the Board approved revisions to the following policies:
+At its March 5 Business Meeting the Board the Board approved revisions to the following policy: